LizzyonGit/fruits-hold-em/TESTING.md

 Initially, when the spin count was 1 and you would click **GO**, or when a winning combination would come up, a new round started right away; the spin count went to 3 directly with the new credit and games played count.
 So I wanted to display this final spin's result, even though you should not be able to do anything since you would have 0 spins left, or the round ended by a winning combination.
 Inspired by CI's example *Simon says*, I added a *setTimeout* method to display this final result for the user, before starting the new round.
 During this timeout, you can not click **HOLD** or **GO**, and it will automatically start a new round, you do not have to click anything.
 This way it also clear how the counting works, as the inbetween step is not missing, and you can for example see that you gain 10 credit with a winning combination, but you loose 5 at the start of the new round.

+After implementing the hold functionality and testing it, I noticed that I needed to change my code for determining the winning combination, as I got winning combinations when the 3 fruits in the middle row were not the same.
+My code for determining the winning combination looked at the fruits stored in the array at the three indexes used for the middle row, not the fruits actually on the screen in the middle row.
+My hold functionality updates the array from which the fruit are picked each spin, but it simply does not pick the fruit for held columns.
+This means that the array stores new fruits every time you spin, while the screen can hold certain columns to keep the same fruits.
+This discrepancy was easy to fix by making the winning combination function check what is on the screen instead of the array.
+I am aware that it is not an ideal solution, it would be better to not change certain array indexes at all if a column is held, so the computer does not need to choose random fruits when it is not needed.
+It would clean up the code, and in a larger program it would benefit the performance to not run unnecessary code.

 #### Accessibility